BabylonJS/OldDocumentationSite/content/How_To/scene/Optimizing_your_scene.md

 This tutorial will help you find some links and info on how you can improve your scene regarding rendering performance.

+## Use TransformNode instead of AbstractMesh or empty meshes

+If you need node containers or transform nodes, do not use meshes but TransformNode instead.
+Use meshes only when associated with content to render.

+The meshes need to go through an evaluation process where the camera checks if they are in the frustum.
+This is an expensive process so reducing the number of candidates by using TransformNode when possible is a good practice.

 ## Changing per mesh culling strategy

 Starting with Babylon.js v3.3, you can now specify a strategy used to cull a specific mesh with `mesh.cullingStrategy`.